 The team at PSR solicitors is best placed to help you with your compensation claim so for confidential, professional legal advice don’t hesitate to contact us today.

 With offices in Wrexham, Colwyn Bay, Rhyl, Shotton (Deeside) and Ellesmere Port, PSR are a leading personal injury law firm in North Wales.
-We regularly act for clients on injury at work claims across North Wales, Cheshire, Liverpool and Merseyside.
+We regularly act for clients on accidents and injury at work claims across North Wales, Cheshire, Liverpool and Merseyside.